rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Org.md

   - Specifies whether organization is forced to use Rubrik Envoy to connect their hosts.
 - allowedClusters: list of System.Strings
   - Allowed clusters for the organization.
-- physicalStorageUsed: System.Int64
-  - Physical storage used by the organization.
 - tenantNetworkHealth: TenantNetworkHealth
   - Health of the tenant networks associated with the organization.
 - hasOwnIdpConfigured: System.Boolean